smartrent/alarmist/README.md

 reports them hasn't run yet.
 They could also be due to an Alarm ID being misspelled.

 Managed alarms treat unknown alarms as cleared in `alarm_if` expressions.
+To change this behavior, call `unknown_as_set/1` on the alarm.

 Lastly, Alarmist transitions managed alarm IDs to the `:unknown` state in `Alarmist.remove_managed_alarm/1`.
 While it's not common for managed alarms to